 Uno Platform and Flutter solve a similar problem - pixel-perfect applications on all target platforms.
 However, Uno Platform leverages decades of Microsoft's investment made into developer tooling .NET and C# programming language for developing applications.

-Do I need to have an existing UWP/WinUI app to use Uno?
+Do I need to have an existing UWP/WinUI app or skills to use Uno Platform?

 No, there's no need to have an existing UWP or WinUI application, or have that specific skillset.
 The Uno Platform templates make it easy to create a new project in Visual Studio or from the command line for anyone familiar with C# and XAML.